gerzarko/myGitProfile/README.md

 I am a Full Stack Developer

 - I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - : Writing.

 - ks and read tech articles.